grimmlab/GerminationPrediction/README.md

 cd /home/GerminationPrediction
 python scripts/train_model.py -m NEWMODELNAME -c PATH/TO/CONFIG/FILE.config
 ```
-- -m: Name of the new model that will be trained
+- -m: Name of the new model that will be trained, a new folder will be created in `/home/GerminationPrediction/workspace`
 - -c: Configuration File for Training

 ## Test Models Accuracy on a Hold-Out Test Set